kaihr/InformationRetrieval/README.md

 # ITP2 - Final Assignment
 ## Search Engine

-The goal of this assignment is to implement a information retrieval system on a give data set.
+The goal of this assignment is to implement a information retrieval system on a given data set.
 The information retrieval system must include the following features:

-- Find text files related to user's input.
+- Find text files related to the user's input.
 - Add/Remove file(s) from the system.

 ## Installation

-A simple command line search engine.

 Compiled using Visual Studio 2019 (With `_CRT_SECURE_NO_WARNINGS`).

-In order for this program to work, download the following [files](https://drive.google.com/drive/folders/1H4xYcq9sj5W5CvC5mNA0cWkCqK73kSBB?usp=sharing) and place them in the binary's folder.
+In order for this program to work, download the following [files](https://drive.google.com/drive/folders/1H4xYcq9sj5W5CvC5mNA0cWkCqK73kSBB?usp=sharing) and place them in the executable's folder.

 The folder containing the binary should be something like this: